Building Blueprints (Facilities in Focus)

 Sensory learning and expression continues to the outdoors.
 Open classrooms, musical elements and tactile sculptures can be incorporated for fun learning.
 For play structures, current accessibility standards require equal access to each type of play component, with ramps typically required to 50 percent of elevated components.
 Having gardens to grow herbs, flowers and vegetables allows for the students to explore all five senses and promotes independence to care for it.
 When developing these types of outdoor spaces, planter beds should be raised to allow mobility-impaired students to share the same experiences as their classmates.
 It’s also important to provide shaded zones to reduce glare and avoid visual over-stimulation while outside.
 Finishing these areas with landscaped paths and ornamental fencing provides a beautiful secure area for both the students and staff.

 The intentional design of accessible, experiential learning environments opens doors for all students.
 Architects and designers have the responsibility to work with administrators to ensure students have access to all opportunities, providing a foundation of growth and empowerment to last a lifetime.

 This article originally appeared in the May 2017 issue of School Planning & Management.

 Jake Kelly-Salo is an architectural intern at Corgan.
 Corgan is a leading architecture and design firm grounded in technical expertise, innovative design and a reputation for trusted service.

-Jason Mellard, AIA, LEED AP BD+C is an associate at Corgan in Dallas, Texas.
+Jason Mellard, AIA, LEED-AP, is a senior associate at Corgan's Education Studio in Dallas.
 Corgan listens to their clients and transforms their insights into architecture that inspires, informs and innovates.
-Jason Mellard may be contacted at firstname.lastname@example.org.
+Jason may be contacted at firstname.lastname@example.org.